 Bombs can be extremely dangerous, which is why each Guild can only possess a single Bomb card at a time.
 When a Bomb card is used, resolve the attack normally against the targeted Character.
 If the Attack roll scores any hits, it creates an incendiary minefield around it.
 Place one Guild token in the target's Space and in all Spaces Close to it.
-If an Enemy Hero enters a Space with one of these tokens, he suffers an attack exactly like the original Bomb attack and that Guild token is removed from the board.
+If an Enemy Hero enters a Space with one of these tokens, he suffers an attack like the original Bomb attack (though any Abilities or Rerolls don't apply to this attack) and that Guild token is removed from the board.
 If that Hero is killed, credit goes to the Guild whose token exploded, though any Exploration tokens that the victim carried must be placed on its Space.